moj-analytical-services/rpackage_training/README.md

 ## 3. Create github repository

 To utilise the benefits of version control and to enable other people to download and use your package, it should be created inside a github repository.
-You can view how to create a new github repository [here](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#creating-your-project-repo-on-github).
+You can view how to do this [here](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#creating-your-project-repo-on-github).

 **Exercise 3:** Create a new github repository, giving it the same name as you've decided to call your package (see previous section) and a suitable description (e.g. 'My RAP training exercise').
 As this is a training exercise leave the default setting of your repository (see Step 2 of the guidance) as PRIVATE so it’s only visible to you.